Jayateja-Kusam/fifa-chat/README.md

 3.Open the terminal anad install the node modules using NPM INSTALL function

-4.Now open the browser and connect to the local host:3000 as the port address is already saved into the code, it should be automatic,
+4.Now open the browser and connect to the local host:3000 as the port address is already saved into the code, it should be automatic.

 5.Enjoy the game.